 To conditionally sum identical ranges that exist in separate worksheets, all in one formula, you can use the SUMIF function with INDIRECT, wrapped in SUMPRODUCT.
-In the example shown, the formula looks like this:
+In the example shown, the formula in C9 is:

 The data on each of the three sheets being processed looks like this: